 When Fred Bear launched Bear Archery in 1940, he could have hardly imagined what his company would become.
-As the years passed Bear Archery soldiered on, first crafting traditional bows, and later joining into the quickly growing compound bow market.
+As the years passed, Bear Archery soldiered on, first crafting traditional bows and later joining the quickly growing compound bow market.

 Though Fred Bear passed away in 1988, his company, Bear Archery, continues today, offering a comprehensive line of innovative traditional and compound bows.

 This level of innovation has spawned many noteworthy compound bows in recent years, perhaps the most highly regarded being the Cruzer G2.

 The Cruzer G2 has been well-received by critics and carries a large following of archers worldwide.

 So it was only natural that we jumped at the chance to get our hands on this late offering by Bear Archery as soon as the opportunity arose.

 We carefully studied the Cruzer and spent some time with it on the range to adequately gauge its characteristics.

 During this process, we recorded our findings, allowing us to present to you this Hands-On Review.

 The Bear Cruzer has received much initial praise due to its range of adjustability and rugged construction.